wildgracevideo/wildgracevideo-website/content/home/home.md

   I feel beyond fortunate that I have been able to combine my love for creativity and video into my own business and I’m excited to share that same energy and excitement with you.
-title: Wild Grace Video | Home
-description: Wild Grace Video Productions is a top Denver-based video production company specializing in hotel video production, outdoor product videos and adventure company videos.
-We're here to help you bring your brand to life and help you better connect with your audience.
 videoHighlight:
   title: MAINTAIN CONSISTENT BRANDING **AT SCALE.**
   videos: